zsiki/GeoEasy/doc/reference_guide.rst

 Merge all loaded data sets into a single GeoEasy data set.
 After merging the original data sets left opened and the merged data set is not loaded.
-If the same point has coordinates in more than one data set the first coordinates found are saved to the merged data set.
+If the same point has coordinates in more than one data sets the first coordinates found are saved to the merged data set.

 GNU Gama export